Culture of Tonga

 Population

-According to WORLD BANK there were approximately 108,000 Tongans living in the kingdom as of 2017, almost all of them Polynesians.
-Roughly 60% of the population lives on the main island of Tongatapu, which means “sacred Tonga.”
-In addition, there are significant communities of Tongans living in American Samoa, Hawai’i, California and Utah; and also in New Zealand and Australia.
-Over the past centuries, Tongans spread widely over the western part of Polynesia.
+According to the Tonga Statistics Dept. there were approximately 100,179 Tongans living in the kingdom as of 2021.
+Roughly 60% of the population lives on the main island.
+Over the past centuries, Tongans spread their empire widely over the western part of Polynesia.
 Additionally, many people in Samoa, Uvea, Futuna, and the Lau Islands of Fiji share Tongan blood.

 -